The benefit of profiles

 In addition to changing the rules in effect, profiles can change the Mode of Operation.
 Switching to Silent Mode is very useful during presentations.

 Creating and editing profiles

-or choose New Profile… from the Rules menu.
+or choose New Profile… from the File menu.
 You get the profile editor to enter the new profile’s name and options:

 Once you have created the first profile, the Profiles section appears in Little Snitch Configuration’s sidebar, listing your first profile.
 You can edit profiles by double-clicking them in the sidebar.

 Profiles are global, which means they can be seen and edited by all users.